 Facilities and Requirements

-As set out in the proposed MSA policy, MTs and TRTs must be no more than three miles from the motorway and not require drivers to pass through a settlement in order to reach it.
+As set out in the MSA Policy, MTs and TRTs must be no more than three miles from the motorway and not require drivers to pass through a settlement in order to reach them.
 They can't cater for other vehicles or else they surrender their status as a truckstop.
 Other than this their facilities are very similar to MSAs and TRSAs.

 Truckstops may also double-up as an operating centre, subject to an assessment on the impact it would have, where HGVs can be parked up for the night and drivers return home in their regular vehicles.

 Spacing and Locations

-A motorway truckstop should not be more than 40 miles from the existing services, as if this isn't the case then getting a full service area open should be a bigger priority.
-They should not be less than 12 miles from the existing facilities, but this appears to be overlooked now.
+A motorway truckstop should not be more than 40 miles from the existing services, as if this isn't the case then getting a full service area open should be a higher priority.
+They weren't supposed to be less than 12 miles from the existing facilities, but this appears to be overlooked now.

 There are few requirements for the location of truckstops on trunk roads.